adimail/adimail.github.io/_posts/2024-04-12-how-to-configure-aws-app-sync-with-nextjs-14.md

 ?
 Enter maximum statement depth [increase from default if your schema is deeply nested]: 2
 ```

-If you are using `src` directory in your project, the QraphQL queries, mutations and subscriptions will be stored in it, else you can customise the file name patterns for these.
+If you are using `src` directory in your project, the GraphQL queries, mutations and subscriptions will be stored in it, else you can customize the file name patterns for these.
 I like to keep it default in `src` folder.

-The src folder also contains the `amplifyconfiguration.json` and `aws-exports.js` files, which are importnt and I will talk more about them further.
+The src folder also contains the `amplifyconfiguration.json` and `aws-exports.js` files, which are important and I will talk more about them further.

 ## Configure your application